mrzv/saturn/README.md

 * `saturn convert notebook.ipynb [notebook.py]`

   Convert a Jupyter notebook into a Saturn notebook.
 If the output name `notebook.py` is missing, only show the Jupyter notebook.
+Optional `--html OUTPUT.html` flag will produce HTML output.

 ## Cell types